Ericsson PCU TRAU frame encoding/decoding

 #3 Updated by dexter almost 3 years ago

 - Status changed from New to In Progress

 - % Done changed from 0 to 40

 I wrote a prototype (a dummy for the l2tp daemon side and code to be placed inside the PCU later) to handle the PGSL trau frames.
 It currently only has a dummy-pcu that consits of dummy functions with the exact same name and parameter list like the real functions in the pcu.
 I can receive ULDATA.ind and DLDATA.req.
 DLDATA.req triggers the mechanism of sending a DLDATA.ind.
 Unfortunately the encoding of the pgsl message fails for me (i am sure its something minor).

-#4 Updated by dexter about 2 years ago
+#4 Updated by dexter almost 3 years ago

 - % Done changed from 40 to 50